ekeilty17/ekeilty17.github.io/_posts/limits-and-continuity-series/2022-10-02-intuition-of-limits-and-continuity.md

 <br>

 Consider the jump discontinuity example.
 There is actually no definable limit in this situation.
 From the perspective of the left curve, the limit seems to tend towards $1$ as $x$ approaches $3$.
 However, from the perspective of the right curve, the limit seems to tend towards $3$ as $x$ approaches $3$.
 Thus, the total limit does not exist.
-However, this should give an intuition for the concept of a _left-handed_ and _righ-handed_ limit.
+However, this should give an intuition for the concept of a _left-handed_ and _right-handed_ limit.

 <center>
 {% tikz limit-intuition-3 %}